 Our Minister

 My name is Andrew James Brown.
-I’m a philosophically/theologically inclined writer with sympathies towards Imaoka Shin’ichirō’s understanding of a creative, free spirituality (jiyū shūkyō 自由宗教), Jōdo Shinshū Buddhism, Christian atheism, D. G. Leahy’s thinking now occurring for the first time, a Lucretian inspired religious naturalismnew materialism and Kyoto School philosophy; also a photographer, cyclist, walker and jazz bass player.
+I’m a philosophically/theologically inclined writer with deep sympathies towards Imaoka Shin’ichirō’s understanding of a creative, inquiring, free and liberative spirituality (jiyū shūkyō 自由宗教), Jōdo Shinshū Buddhism, Konkokyo, Christian non-theism, D. G. Leahy’s thinking now occurring for the first time, a Lucretian inspired religious naturalismnew materialism and Kyoto School philosophy; also a photographer, cyclist, walker and jazz bass player.
 In addition to this, I’m the minister of a small, liberal, free religious community in Cambridge (UK).

 If you want to know why my blog is called CAUTE, just click on this link.